qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* The hardest thing is to take less when you can get more - Kin Hubbard
 * Obstacles are things a person sees when he takes his eyes off his goal - E. Joseph Cossman
 * What happens is not as important as how you react to what happens - Ellen Glasgow
 * You have to make it happen - Denis Diderot